 [00:55:30] think that’s smart.

 [00:55:32] I’ve had audits done before that were not accessibility focused, but like you mentioned, SEO focused.
-And I. couldn’t even process how much time it would take me to resolve.
-And there was no priority of what was really the most urgent thing to fix.
-And if you work with that, you would get the five things this month that are going to give you the most improvement for the time that you dedicate to it.
+I couldn’t even process how much time it would take me to resolve and there was no priority of what was really the most urgent thing to fix.

 [00:55:54] It’s not going to be these really long tail, small things.
 They’re going to be like the number one, most important things you [00:56:00] can do to make the highest impact.